ibexa/documentation-user/docs/creating_content_advanced.md

 ### Adding and removing translations

 You can create or remove a translation of a Content item by selecting **Translations** in the menu.
 You will see a list of all the existing translations and can switch to them, edit them or remove them.
 By choosing **Trash button** in the **Existing Translations** box you can permanently remove a translation (language) from every version of a Content item.
+You can remove any language except the main one.
+If you want to delete the main language, you need to change it for another in the Details tab.

+When only one language is used in the Content item the **Trash button** is not displayed as the action is impossible.

 ![Permanently removing a language](img/removing_language.png "Permanently removing a language")